gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test cases

 - Build breaks when source file cannot be assembled.
+- Assembly is incremental wrt assembly source files, and assembler settings.
-- Mixed C/C++/ASM binary, for each kind of binary.
+- Mixed C/C++/ASM binary, for each kind of binary
+    - Manually wired together using the `cpp` plugin.
+    - Using the by-convention `cpp-exe` and `cpp-lib` plugins.
+- Preprocessor macros can be used in source files.
 - A project can have all C, C++ source and header files and assembly source files in the same source directory.

 # Milestone 2